La France Insoumise group

-The La France Insoumise group (Groupe parlementaire La France Insoumise – Nouveau Front Populaire) is a parliamentary group in the National Assembly founded following the 2017 legislative election.
-It is led by Mathilde Panot since 2021, having previously been led by Jean-Luc Mélenchon between 2017 and 2021.
-The group, which includes representatives of La France Insoumise (FI) and other left-wing parties, currently has seventy five members.
+The La France Insoumise – New Popular Front group (Groupe parlementaire La France Insoumise – Nouveau Front Populaire) is a parliamentary group in the National Assembly founded following the 2017 legislative election.

+It is chaired by Mathilde Panot since 2021, having previously been led by Jean-Luc Mélenchon between 2017 and 2021.
+As of 2023, the group, which includes representatives of La France Insoumise (FI) and other left-wing parties, has seventy five members.

 History

 In the 2017 legislative election, La France Insoumise (FI), the movement founded by Jean-Luc Mélenchon prior to the presidential election, failed to secure an alliance with the French Communist Party (PCF) permitting common investitures between the two movements.
 Both subsequently decided to form separate parliamentary groups; Chassaigne, president of the Democratic and Republican Left group (GDR), declared that his deputies would not actively oppose the FI deputies in the National Assembly.
 Mélenchon's wish to impose voting discipline upon his group and demand that members respect the movement's program L'Avenir en commun ("The common future") proved a barrier to an alliance between the two groups.

 A total of 17 candidates running under the FI label were elected in the second round of the legislative elections, enough for the formation of a parliamentary group.
 Stéphane Peu, elected under the FI label but a member of the PCF, ultimately chose to remain within the GDR group, while Jean-Hugues Ratenon, who ran under the miscellaneous left label, stated that he intended to sit with the FI group if elected.

 On 27 June, Mélenchon was unanimously voted as the president of the group.
 At the time of its formation on 27 June, the parliamentary group included 17 deputies.

 Aymeric Caron from the Ecological Revolution for the Living sits in the group.